 You might have loved her so much you even adopted a dog with her.
 Or perhaps you two know each other’s shopping habits so well, you are great at buying things for each other.
 Maybe she’s perfected the complicated art of making your morning protein pancakes and you know exactly what gifts she hates getting on her birthday.

 Despite all these perfect little things on the surface, the feelings of, “Should I break up with my girlfriend?” might still creep in.
-And no, it doesn’t make you abnormal to want to let go of something so lovely.
-But there are more serious signs that you have taken note of which are making you rethink this relationship.
+But now that doubts about the future of your relationship have surfaced in your mind, it’s imperative that you take note of and get to the root of the underlying reasons that are making you rethink this relationship.

 If you cannot make peace with it and accept her for who she is, maybe you should.
 By breaking up with her, you’re actually doing her a favor.
 Maybe you disagreed with who she was in the past or can’t come around to the fact that she still hangs out with her exes.
 If it’s bothering you that much, it’s probably something you can’t repair.